Convergence and concentration properties of constant step-size SGD through Markov chains: Markov Chain and Geometric Ergodicity

 where $\delta_{\theta_0}$ is the Dirac measure located at $\theta_0.$ \end{theorem} The proof of Theorem~\ref{thm:ergodicity} is given in Section~\ref{sec:proof_thm_ergodicity} and is based on~\cite[Theorem 15.0.1]{meyn2012markov} and a \emph{drift} condition in terms of a Lyapunov function.
-A similar method was previously used in~\cite{yu2021analysis} to establish the convergence of SGD for non-convex, non-smooth objectives with quadratic growth.
+Assumptions~\ref{asm:smooth_strongconvex},~\ref{asm:gradient}~\ref{asm:gradient_centered} and~\ref{asm:gradient}~\ref{asm:gradient_regular} are standard convergence conditions for convex stochastic optimization ~\cite{dieuleveut2020bridging, bach2014adaptivity, rakhlin2011making}.
+Assumption~\ref{asm:gradient}~\ref{asm:gradient_dens_minor} is additionally needed to guarantee a Markov chain exploration property necessary for the convergence proof.
+A similar method was used in~\cite{yu2021analysis} to establish the convergence of SGD for non-convex, non-smooth objectives with quadratic growth.
 However, the focus in~\cite{yu2021analysis} is on proving a central limit theorem for the Markov sequence $(\theta_t)_{t\geq 0}$ and bounding the invariant distribution's bias under certain regularity conditions.
-In contrast, we focus on proving concentration properties of the invariant distribution $\pi_{\beta}$ which allow us to obtain non-asymptotic deviation bounds on the estimation of the optimum $\theta^\star.$
+In contrast, we aim to prove concentration properties for the SGD iterates and the invariant distribution $\pi_{\gamma}.$ This will allow us to obtain non-asymptotic deviation bounds on the estimation of the optimum $\theta^\star.$ In particular, convergence in TV distance~\eqref{eq:tv_geo_convergence} will ease this task for a Polyak-Ruppert average (see Section~\ref{sec:polyak_ruppert} below).

-One of the main questions which arise after the statement of Theorem~\ref{thm:ergodicity} is regarding the speed of the claimed convergence.
-It is clear that the contraction factor $\rho$ and the constant $M$ mainly depend on the initial state $\theta_0$ and the step-size $\beta,$ however, a precise quantification is lacking.
+Note that condition~\eqref{eq:thm1_stepsize} imposes a conservative bound in $O(\mu/L_{\sigma}^2)$ on the step-size $\gamma.$ This condition may be restrictive compared to related works on stochastic optimization~\cite{dieuleveut2020bridging, bach2013non, needell2014stochastic, pillaud2018exponential}, especially in high-dimensional settings where $\mu$ is typically close to zero.
+However, by considering a linear regression example, one can show that there are situations where such scaling is actually necessary.
+Moreover, in such cases, the step-size assumptions used in the previously cited works also align with condition~\eqref{eq:thm1_stepsize}.
+See the discussion following Proposition~\ref{prop:wasserstein_convergence} below and Section~\ref{sec:stepsize_compare} for further details.

+Note also that the focus of Theorem~\ref{thm:ergodicity} is to provide a convergence result although little can be said about the speed of this convergence for now.
+This is controlled by the contraction factor $\rho$ and the constant $M$ which mainly depend on the distribution of the noise samples $\varepsilon_{\zeta}(\theta),$ the step-size $\gamma$ and the initial state $\theta_0.$ Although the statement claims that $\rho < 1,$ the latter may be arbitrarily close to $1,$ especially for some degenerate noise distributions.
+This can happen, for instance, if the noise distribution is mostly concentrated on a few atoms causing the Markov chain to have poor mixing properties.
+A similar effect can be expected if there are no atoms but the distribution is highly concentrated around a few isolated points.